sabishii-bit/wwdcmp/README.md

 ### Instructions

 #### Makefile
+1. Extract the downloaded `mwcc_compiler` folder from the zip archive into `tools/mwcc_compiler`.
-* Navigate to the root project directory and run `make` in Linux or WSL.
+2. Navigate to the root project directory and run `make` in Linux or WSL.

 #### Docker
 1. Extract the downloaded `mwcc_compiler` folder from the zip archive into `tools/mwcc_compiler`.